 Partly it’s so you can explore the region without backtracking to your accommodation – but it’s also because this is the most famous part of the Sunshine Coast and you want to see the best of the best, right?

-For the trendy shops of restaurants, head to Hastings Street, or take a dip at Noosa Main Beach.
+For the trendy shops and restaurants, head to Hastings Street, or take a dip at Noosa Main Beach.
 Noosa National Park is particularly nice towards sunset, and there are plenty of water activities from parasailing to jet skiing.

 You can find more details in my story about things to do in Noosa.